-The largest planet in the solar system, the gas giant Jupiter is approximately 318 times as massive as Earth.
+It is the largest planet in the solar system, but just how big is Jupiter?
+The gas giant is approximately 318 times as massive as Earth, according to planetary scientist Alan Boss (opens in new tab).
 If the mass of all of the other planets in the solar system were combined into one "super planet," Jupiter would still be two and a half times as large.

 Radius, diameter and circumference

 Jupiter has a mean radius of 43,440.7 miles (69,911 kilometers), according to NASA Science (opens in new tab).
 That's about a tenth that of the sun.
 However, its rapid rotation — it spins once every 9.8 hours, according to the journal Acta Astronautica (opens in new tab) — causes it to bulge at the equator, where the diameter is 88,846 miles (142,984 km).
 In contrast, the diameter at the poles is only 83,082 miles (133,708 km).
 This stretched shape is known as an oblate spheroid.

 According to NASA's statistics (opens in new tab), if you were to walk around the equator of Jupiter, you would travel 272,946 miles (439,264 km), over 10 times the distance around Earth's center line.